silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 description: Description of LDML
 sidebar:
     order: 1520
-lastUpdated: 2025-07-11
+lastUpdated: 2025-07-22
 ---

 !!!!
-UNFINISHED. also some of the links dont work yet do not be alarmed by that !!!
+UNFINISHED.
+Still needs section on collation and draft attributes !!!

 ### What is LDML?